 Information on financial aid options and application procedures are available from the Financial Aid Office.
 Students must be enrolled at least half time (4 graduate credits per semester) to receive financial aid.
 They must also meet eligibility requirements of the programs from which they receive assistance.
 Such requirements include maintaining satisfactory academic progress toward a degree, maintaining a minimum grade point average, having financial need, and other specific conditions of federal, state, or university regulations.

-The total financial aid package including all grants, scholarships, and loans may not exceed the amount of need when federal program funds are included.
-Virtually every student in the university who can demonstrate need is awarded funds to assist in meeting the cost of attendance.
+The total financial aid package including all grants, scholarships, and loans cannot exceed the total cost of attendance.

 Continuation of financial aid requires that the student maintains a good academic standing and maintains satisfactory academic progress.
 Click here for more information concerning satisfactory academic progress.